gvogety/udacity-carnd-behavioral-cloning/writeup_report.md

 #### 2. Submission includes functional code

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and the drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```